 Today, possession of marijuana paraphernalia is categorized as a Class 3 Misdemeanor and comes with reduced consequences.
 In most cases, a conviction under this new law results in a modest fine and a short period of probation.
 However, a maximum jail sentence of 20 days is possible for certain offenders, so it is still important to consult with an attorney about this type of charge.

 Possession of Drug Paraphernalia (G.S.90-113.22)

-The more serious of the two statutes deals with all other paraphernalia not related to marijuana, and conviction under this law brings harsher consequences.
+The more serious of the two statutes deal with all other paraphernalia not related to marijuana, and conviction under this law brings harsher consequences.
 A drug paraphernalia charge is a Class 1 Misdemeanor, which can come with a maximum jail sentence of 120 days.
-Terms of probation also tend to be longer and more rigorous, and may include provisions such as random drug tests, substance abuse classes, and community service.
+Terms of probation also tend to be longer and more rigorous and may include provisions such as random drug tests, substance abuse classes, and community service.

 What Should I Do if I am Charged with Possession of Drug Paraphernalia or Marijuana Paraphernalia?

 If charged under either statute, it is important to contact an experienced attorney right away.
 An attorney can guide you through the process and provide you with options to avoid the headache that a conviction can bring.
 Remember, it is crucial to your case that you consult with an attorney before talking to the authorities.

 In addition to fighting the evidence head-on at a trial, there are a number of avenues available under North Carolina law to achieve an outright dismissal of the charges, particularly for first-time offenders.